wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/exception-and-error-handling/includes/5-error-handling-level-three-level-four.md

 ![The Error Handling tab in the Process Properties with the Override Default Options radiobutton selected.](..\media\override-default-options-error-handling.png)

-As in the previous levels, these rules are activated when this particular process fails, and are executed in order: if the above process fails, a relevant email will be sent to the chosen account, an error log will be kept in the local C drive, and a screenshot will be added to the relevant Log entry.
+As in the previous levels, these rules are activated when this particular process fails, and are run in order: if the above process fails, a relevant email will be sent to the chosen account, an error log will be kept in the local C drive, and a screenshot will be added to the relevant Log entry.

 ## Level 4 – All processes